 - The application process will be as follows: you will enter your artist information into the Starmaker website.
 Those details are provided on the right side of our homepage under the links for “Getting Started”.
 After completion, you will then have the option to be redirected to this program where you will submit a one-page business plan/proposal.
 You will be able to include attachments to the proposal, elaborating on proof of eligibility, breakdowns of expenditures or other key information.
 Brief details on domestic or international activity and momentum should be included in the proposal to illustrate why your request should be funded.

-- Artists who eventually qualify for the main Starmaker programs will still be able to apply for this annual $25,000 grant.
+- Artists who qualify for the core Starmaker programs or have previously been funded in the core Starmaker programs will no longer be able to apply for this annual $20,000 grant due to budgetary issues.